Mike Collins (politician): Social media

 In July 2024, after Donald Trump was injured in an assassination attempt at a rally in Butler, Pennsylvania, Collins stated on his X account, without evidence, that Trump's 2024 United States presidential election opponent Joe Biden "sent the orders" for the shooting and that Butler County's district attorney "should immediately file charges against [Biden] for inciting an assassination."

 On the fourth anniversary of the January 6 United States Capitol attack, Collins posted that "On #ThisDayInHistory in 2021, thousands of peaceful grandmothers gathered in Washington, D.C., to take a self-guided, albeit unauthorized, tour of the U.S. Capitol building."
-Collins further referred to January 6 participants as "peaceful protestors" who were “hunted down, arrested, held in solitary confinement and treated unjustly."
+Collins further referred to January 6 participants as "peaceful protestors" who were "hunted down, arrested, held in solitary confinement and treated unjustly".

 In January 2025, Collins posted on X that Bishop Mariann Edgar Budde should be deported after the US-born Episcopal prelate delivered a homily at the post-inaugural interfaith prayer service at National Cathedral calling for newly inaugurated President Trump, who was present at the service, to show mercy to immigrants and LGBTQ children.

+In May 2025, Collins said the closure of a Steak 'n Shake in the congressional food court and the opening of a halal restaurant was the "equivalent to the Muslim conquest of Jerusalem in the 7th century".

 Personal life

 Collins's father, Mac Collins, also served in the House of Representatives, representing from 1993 to 2005.

 Collins and his wife, Leigh Ann, have three children.
 Collins is a Methodist.
-Collins' business, Collins Trucking, is a sponsor of the Butts County, Georgia, Historical Society.